thaoshibe/YoChameleon/evaluation/README.md

 bash scripts/eval/eval_pope.sh
 ```

-- TODO: This is not in batch script yet!

 ### TextVQA

 This is done, and it has the same function as the original llava (number can be directly put in the paper)